Finding a starting point for the challenges ahead.

-Caring for a loved one can be difficult.
-Dementia makes it even harder
+Caring for a loved one can be difficult and dementia makes it even harder

 It starts with memory loss, but it can become so much more.
 Depending on what areas of the brain are being most affected by the disease, dementia can lead to personality and behavioral changes, loss of reasoning and judgment, and physical decline.
 The symptoms will vary from person to person depending on their age, health and other factors.